Fees

 • A small group size (no more than 20 children)

+These contributions make a significant difference to what we’re able to offer your child each day.
 The optional charge is encouraged, but not compulsory.
-If paying it presents a genuine financial barrier, please talk with us.
+If paying it presents a genuine financial barrier, please speak with us.

 FamilyBoost